anywhichway/blockstore/README.md

 # BlockStore

 BlockStore provides block allocated, single file, key value storage for JavaScript and is written in JavaScript.
+It can be used as a server side API compatible replacement for `localStorage`.
+Its API is multi-named so that it is also similar to `memcached` and `Redis`, i.e. `set` is the same as `setItem`.

 It is just 270 lines of code with zero dependencies, less than 10K uncompressed, 5.5K compressed, and 1.7K gzipped.

 Reads, writes, and deletes are all asynchronous.

-API is similar to `localStorage`.
+The standard API is similar to `localStorage`.
+The `localStorage` API can also be used.

 Tested at up to 5,000,000 small records and very short keys on an i5 8GN Win 10 machine with a non-SSD hard drive.